plone/training/dexterity_2.rst

 Add more features through generic-setup
 ---------------------------------------

-Enable versioning and a diff-view for talks through Generic Setup.
+Enable versioning and a diff-view for talks through GenericSetup.

 Add new file ``profiles/default/repositorytool.xml``